 Voot, Clams, and Kale

 Got any spare clams?
 How about some kale?
 No, we're not making a salad.
 "Voot," "clams," and "kale" are all slang terms for money or currency.
-Given kale's recent revival, we think this would be the perfect term to bring back in 2020.
+Given kale's recent revival, we think this would be the perfect term to bring back in the 2020s.

 Since Prohibition was top of mind, a lot of 1920s slang words were more like codenames for drinking.
 It was easy to get zozzled (drunk) on giggle water (alcohol) at speakeasies and gin mills.
 And let's be honest, "zozzled" sounds more fun than "intoxicated."